 Imposingly tall, with a fine blonde goatee, Fénéon cut a dandyish, even diabolical figure through Paris.
-Guillaume Apollinaire called him ‘the false Yankee of the rue de Richeville’, while Paul Valéry remembered him as ‘just, pitiless, and gentle’.
+Guillaume Apollinaire called him ‘a false Yankee’, while Paul Valéry remembered him as ‘just, pitiless, and gentle’.
 What we know of Fénéon’s personality is almost entirely composed of such fragments; he consistently refused all recognition for his own labours.
 When a publisher approached Fénéon with a view to putting out a collection of his writings, he was rebuffed with the reply: ‘I aspire only to silence.’

 Perhaps in none of his guises did Fénéon succeed in this aspiration more completely than as a collector of African art.
 He amassed one of the more significant African collections of the first half of the 20th century, augmented by a few sculptures from Oceania and a single Native American bowl: 457 objects, all told.
 Around a quarter of these have been reunited in Paris at the Musée du Quai-Branly (until 28 September), before another exhibition at the Orangerie (16 October–27 January 2020) about Fénéon’s involvement with modern painting, from his championing of the neo-Impressionists to his role as a director of Galerie Bernheim-Jeune, where in 1912 he became the first to arrange an exhibition of the Italian Futurists in Paris (16 October–27 January 2020; a distillation of both exhibitions travels to MoMA in New York next year, 22 March–25 July 2020).
 However, Fénéon never wrote a word about why, or when, he developed an interest in African art.